Japanese Strawberry Sponge Cake

 Decorating the cake (do the steps 1 and 2 while cooling the sponge cake)

-- Preheat the oven and prepare your pan by buttering and flouring it.
+1. Preheat the oven and prepare your pan by buttering and flouring it.
 This helps the sponge release easily.
-The {focus keyword} depends on a gentle oven and an uninterrupted bake.
+The strawberry shortcake depends on a gentle oven and an uninterrupted bake.

-- Whip the egg whites with the remaining sugar to soft, glossy peaks, then fold a third into the yolk mixture to loosen it.
+3. Whip the egg whites with the remaining sugar to soft, glossy peaks, then fold a third into the yolk mixture to loosen it.
 Gently fold the rest, maintaining air bubbles.
-This careful folding makes the {focus keyword} so light.
+This careful folding makes the strawberry shortcake so light.

-- Cool the sponge on a wire rack.
+5. Cool the sponge on a wire rack.
 While it cools, make a simple syrup with 40ml water and 10g sugar, warmed just to dissolve.
-Brush the top to add moisture, a small step that elevates the {focus keyword}.
+Brush the top to add moisture, a small step that elevates the strawberry shortcake.

-- Chill briefly to set before serving so slices cut cleanly.
-Family-style, the {focus keyword} is best served slightly chilled, not straight from the fridge.
+8. Chill briefly to set before serving so slices cut cleanly.
+Family-style, the strawberry shortcake is best served slightly chilled, not straight from the fridge.

 How to Serve Japanese Strawberry Sponge Cake (Strawberry Shortcake)